Bond Finance Resource Center

 is designed for professionals who already have an understanding of tax-exempt financing and seek detailed instruction on complex financing techniques, including the application of financial derivatives, advance refundings, investing bond proceeds and how to spot arbitrage issues.
 This course is an ideal opportunity to enhance your knowledge and maximize your community's ability to finance economic development using tax-exempt bonds.

-CDFA // BNY Mellon Webcast Series: Forecasting the 2018 Bond MarketMembers only Login
+CDFA // BNY Mellon Webcast Series: Conduit Bond Fees - A Look Behind the NumbersMembers only Login

 As the bond market changes, bond issuers must work diligently to keep their fee structures up to date.
 During this installment of the CDFA // BNY Mellon Development Finance Webcast Series, we looked beyond the fee structures and broke down the philosophies behind them, with the goal of sharing innovative thinking throughout the bond industry and provide a qualitative look behind CDFA’s Conduit Bond Fee Study.

 In the second Quarterly Legislative Update of 2019, CDFA's Legislative Team discussed progress on pending CDFA legislation, other pending development finance legislation such as extenders, as well as what to expect from Congress in the coming months.

 CDFA - PFM Capital Markets Webinar Series: What Your Bond Finance Team Worries AboutMembers only Login